Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 As you progress in training your dog to sit or lie down through luring, at some point you may want to start "fading" the prompts you used to help your dog perform the behavior.

-A good way to recognize these unintentional prompts is by recording your behavior and watching it.
+A good way to recognize these unintentional aids is by recording your behavior and watching it.
 If you recognize any unintentional prompts you give along with the verbal cue, make sure you put an effort to fade them.

 As a general rule of thumb, once a behavior is being performed smoothly, these little aids can be removed.
 So in the case of luring a dog to lie down, the luring action, which is a type of "prompt" since it's helping the dog perform the action, should be gradually removed.

 For instance, in the case of training your dog to lie down, you may not want to be stuck with always having to bend down and draw an imaginary L!
-The good news is that luring offers the advantage of allowing you to transform the luring movement into a less significant signal that will get your dog to lie down, or, if you wish teaching your dog English as a second language, you can train him to respond to a verbal cue.
+The good news is that luring offers the advantage of allowing you to transform the luring movement into a less significant signal that will get your dog to lie down, or if you wish to teach your dog English as a second language, you can train him to respond to a verbal cue.
 Below, you will find some steps on how to do this.

 How to Fade Prompts in Dog Training

 Training a dog to lie down can be easy to train through luring, but the main disadvantage is that it will take a bit of effort to fade the food lure and the prompting actions.
-Following are some tips on how to successfully fade prompts.
+Here are some tips on how to successfully fade prompts.

 First, Choose the Final Cue